maestrano/mno-enterprise/README.md

 The goal of this engine is to provide a base that you can easily extend with custom style or logic.

-_Note: `4.0` is actively under development.
-If you're looking for the stable code, see the `3.x` branch_
+_Note: `5.0` is the edge version which contains the jpi/v2 jsonapi.org proxy to the Maestrano Hub API.
+If you're looking for production grade code, see the `3.x` branch.
+If you are looking for all the latest stable features, see the `4.x` branch_

 - - -